Ara-yjx/PetryColorfightAI/README.md

 ## Data Variables
 * FIELD: list of all cells
-* PLAYERS: list of all players
+* PLAYERS: list of localserver.Player 's
 * playerNum: number of players
 * NOW: current time, in seconds